Mpox

 Vaccination

 The JYNNEOS mpox vaccine is now covered under Medicare and Medicaid and is expected to be covered by private insurance for those eligible.
 Availability of vaccines may vary.
-For a vaccine location near you, please visit the CDC’s Find Mpox Vaccines webpage.
+For a vaccine location near you, ask your doctor/clinic or check your local pharmacy.

 Prevention